Livoberezhna line (Kyiv Light Rail)

-The Livoberezhna line is the second line of the Kyiv Light Rail, located in the eastern part of Kyiv.
-The tram corridor was opened on May 26, 2000, rebuilt from 2010 to 2012, and reopened again on October 25, 2012.
-Trams No 4 and No 5 run along the Livoberezhna Line.
+The Livoberezhna Line is the second line of the Kyiv Light Rail, located in the eastern part of Kyiv.
+Opened in 2000, the light rail corridor underwent several renovations in 2010 and reopened in 2012 for regular service.
+The Livoberezhna Line connects the Troieshchyna urban rail station with Vygurivshchyna and central Troieshchyna.
+The 4 and 5 trams both run along the Livoberezhna Line.

 At one point, the Kyiv City Administration proposed extending the Kyiv Metro system to Troieschyna by creating the Livoberezhna Line, although this proposal was scrapped in 2014 in favor of keeping the light rail system.

 List of stations

 The Livoberezhna Line consists of a total of seven full stations, served by routes No 4 and No 5.
 It contains a total of 13.2 km of track.
 The line is serviced by the Darnytsia tram depot.
 Here is a full list of stations on the line: